HEADS-project/methodology/heads_actors/service_developers.md

 The service developer also has to interact with the Service operator which is responsible for the deployment and runtime monitoring of the HD-Service.

 The service developer is mainly using ThingML to create the models of the HD-Service and might create and/or use some re-usable ThingML libraries.
-The tasks associated with the HEADS Service Developer are detailed in section XXX.
+The tasks associated with the HEADS Service Developer are detailed in section [3.2](https://heads-project.github.io/methodology/heads_methodology/for_service_developers.html).